 The decline in cost to create content, and cost to distribute content have led to a devaluation of much of the educational content avaialble today.
 The "not-for-free" bar is a lot higher than it was, because it's just so darn easy and cheap to create useful content.
 Sites like Khan Academy, with their huge library of instructional videos, educational apps on the AppStore, and the proliferation of free podcasts are all part of this huge trend in free content.

 People are still wiling to pay for more sophisticated and differentiated technology that solves a purpose, saves money or creates efficiency.
-While people are not willing to pay for simple, tactical apps like flash cards or vocabulary games, megatrends in mobile technology, Cloud ComputingIpad-and-children-e1300546248214, and self-publishing have created a whole new paradigm for learning.
+While people are not willing to pay for simple, tactical apps like flash cards or vocabulary games, megatrends in mobile technology, Cloud Computing, and self-publishing have created a whole new paradigm for learning.
 There are tremendous opportunities for creative, differentiated learning tools reimagine how people can learn.
 Some examples of areas where companies are making money with educational technology include broad based solutions for school in support of academic curricula and schedules.
 Many schools now require or even provide laptops and tablet devices to all students–which opens up huge demand for educational software and applications of all kinds.
 Online collaboration, targeting student populations is also important, as schools and universities increasing value team-based learning.
 More and more people are obtaining credentials and degrees on line, and apps to prepare or certify people for important tests are showing healthy margins.

 The age of CD-rom learning games selling for $49.99 is long gone.
 Reader Rabbit is $2.99 these days.
 And hundreds of simple learning games are available for free or at least on a freemium model.
 But 2013 is a time of transformation in educational instruction, and companies that stay connected with these trends will find tremendous opportunity.